 The Company's principal manufacturing operations consist of assembly and testing at its facilities in New Jersey and in the U.K. In 1998, the Company plans to commence similar operations in its Singapore facility.
-The Company believes that it is able to respond more quickly and accurately to its customers needs by maintaining manufacturing facilities and technical support in geographic markets where its semiconductor manufacturer customers are
+The Company believes that it is able to respond more quickly and accurately to its customers needs by maintaining manufacturing facilities and technical support in geographic markets where its semiconductor manufacturer customers are located.

 The Company assembles its docking hardware, manipulator products and certain of its probing assemblies from a combination of standard components and fabricated custom parts which have been manufactured to the Company's specifications by third manufacturers.
-The Company's related ATE interface products, such as test sockets, interface boards and other of its probing assemblies, are also manufactured to the Company's specifications by third party manufacturers.
-The Company's policy is to use the highest quality raw materials and components in its products.
+The Company's related ATE interface products, such as test sockets, interface boards and other of its probing assemblies, are also manufactured to the Company's specifications by third materials and components in its products.
 The primary raw materials used in fabricated parts are various grades of aluminum and steel, in interface boards are fiberglass and copper and in test sockets are plastic and copper, all of which are widely available.
 Substantially all components are purchased from multiple Suppliers.
 Certain raw materials and components are purchased from single Suppliers.
 However, the Company believes that all materials and components are available in adequate amounts from other sources.
-See "Risk Factors -- Dependence on Key Suppliers."
+See "Risk Factors -- Dependence on Key Suppliers.'